IATF arenas have 4 throwing lines:

 1. When a thrower prepares for their throw, their back foot must begin completely behind the black line.

-1. The front of the black line is measured at 170” from the subframe of the target, as if the face boards reached all the way to the ground:
+2. The edge of the black line nearest the target is measured at 170" (432 cm) from the subframe of the target, as if the subframe reached all the way to the ground.

-2. The black line must be centred with the centre of the bullseye:
+4. The black line must be centered on the center of the bullseye.

-1. This means that measured from the centre of the black line there should be 26” on the left and 26” on the right to be split evenly from the centre of the bullseye.
+1. This means that measured from the center of the black line there must be 26" (66 cm) on the left and 26" (66 cm) on the right, split evenly from the center of the bullseye.

 3. The Blue Line